Martin Schöner: England

 Schöner came to England and on 26 July 1603 James appointed him "ordinary" and "first doctor" to the queen with a salary of £100 Sterling.
 Another Scottish physician, John Craig had already been appointed "first doctor" on 20 June.
 Schöner may have delayed coming to London because his wife Christian Gibsoun was pregnant.
 He requested passes for four German gentleman to visit England.

 On 24 April 1604 with Lancelot Browne he recommended the waters at Spa in Belgium to Henry Jerningham senior of Costessey for "all such griefs as he does complain of, namely the rheum, vertigo, convulsions, palsye, melancholia, hypochondriaca, obstructions, and the stone".
 This prescription was used by Jerningham to obtain a licence to travel abroad for his health.
 Schöner signed the document as, "Martinus Schonerus, Hir Maiesties Physicion".

 Anne of Denmark's apothecaries in England were John Clavie, John Woolf, (or John Wolfgang Rumler), appointed on 26 November 1604 to provide sweet powders, waters, perfumes and other products, and later Gideon Delaune and Louis Lamere.

+In 1605, Schöner with other royal doctors and members of the College of Physicians signed a testimonial recommendation for Matthias de l'Obel.
+He wrote his signature in Latin, "Martinus Schonerus, Britannia Reg[inae] Medicus Ordinarius".
 In August 1605 one of the queen's former ladies in waiting, Jean Stewart, Lady Bargany travelled to consult him in London but he could offer no hope, she died at Stilton on her way back to Scotland.

 In 1607 King James asked the Earl of Dunbar to write to Lord Carew, the Queen's Vice-Chamberlain, to summon Schöner to attend the ailing infant Princess Mary.

 Schöner gave the king a New Year's gift of a box of confections in January 1606.
 The other physicians at court, John Craig, John Hammond, Henry Atkins, and Elvin, gave similar gifts.
 Schöner certified a bill for perfumes and rosewater supplied to Prince Henry over the past three years invoiced by Rumler in 1606.

 At the baptism of one of his children on 30 January 1610, he was given a gift of £4 by David Murray of Gorthy, the keeper of the Privy Purse of Prince Henry.

 Schöner was naturalized as an English citizen in July 1610 at the same time as other members of the queen's household; Dorothea Silking and her sister "Engella Seelken" from Gustrow, Katherine Benneken from Garlstorf, the apothecary John Wolfgang Rumler from Augsburg and his wife Anna de l'Obel from Middelburg, a daughter of Matthias de l'Obel.

 He died in 1611, and in September 1611 his second wife and widow Christiana, or "Christian Schonero", was granted £150.
 Prince Henry also gave her a small pension.

 Théodore de Mayerne was his successor as the queen's physician.